How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Iso-Depth Scaling Laws

 \paragraph{Implementation.} Our implementation builds on nanochat~\citep{karpathy2025nanochat}: a decoder-only transformer with RMSNorm~\citep{zhang2019rms}, RoPE~\citep{su2023roformer}, QK normalisation~\citep{dehghani2023scaling}, and squared-ReLU MLPs~\citep{so2021primer}.
 We use FlashAttention-2 \& 3~\citep{dao2024flashattention2, shah2024flashattention3} as the attention backends.

 \paragraph{Optimisation.} Matrix parameters are optimised with MuonH~\citep{wen2025hyperball, jordan2024muon}.
 Embedding, unembedding, and norm parameters are optimised with AdamW~\citep{loshchilov2019adamw}.
-Weight decay is set to zero (a first-order no-op under MuonH's Frobenius-sphere constraint~\citep{ren2026muonh}).
-Hyperparameters transfer across width and training horizon via the HyperP framework~\citep{ren2026muonh} with reference width $d_\text{ref}{=}640$ ($s{=}10$).
+Weight decay is set to zero (first-order no-op under MuonH's Frobenius-sphere constraint~\citep{ren2026muonh}).
+Learning rates transfer across width, batch size, and training horizon via muP~\citep{yang2021mup} and HyperP~\citep{ren2026muonh}.
 In Appendix~\ref{app:hparams}, we sweep base LR and batch size at the reference width and find optima agreeing across architectures (LR regret below $0.005$~nats per architecture).
-All runs use base LR $\eta_\text{base} = 0.014$ and batch size $B = 262{,}144$ tokens, with the LR linearly decayed to $10\%$ of its peak.
+All runs use base MuonH LR $\eta_\text{base} = 0.014$ and AdamW base LRs $0.3$ (embedding), $0.004$ (unembedding), and $0.005$ (norm), with each LR linearly decayed to $10\%$ of its peak.

-\paragraph{Data and validation.} Training data is a subset of FineWeb-Edu~\citep{lozhkov2024fineweb-edu}, tokenised with the Llama~2 tokenizer~\citep{touvron2023llama2} ($32{,}000$ vocabulary) and pre-packed into fixed-length sequences of $2{,}049$ tokens.
+\paragraph{Data and validation.} Training data is a subset of FineWeb-Edu~\citep{lozhkov2024fineweb-edu}, tokenised with the Llama~2 tokenizer~\citep{touvron2023llama2} ($32{,}000$ base vocabulary) and pre-packed into fixed-length sequences of $2{,}049$ tokens (the extra token provides the next-token target for position $2{,}048$).
 Thus, all four architectures see exactly the same data stream.
 Validation loss is reported in nats on a held-out FineWeb-Edu split packed identically to training.